 “Different probabilities, and a computer that can calculate them.”
-Miriam was truly sloshed and slurring by last orders.
+Miriam had been truly sloshed and slurring by last orders.
 “So quantum computing’s gonna save Universal Credit.
 That’s what they say.
-But maybe they want to influence claimant behaviour!
+But maybe they want to use it to influence claimant behaviour!
 Imagine different versions of each claimant in many universes, living out different decisions.
 Maybe there’s one who isn’t unemployed?”

 I close my eyes.

 Open them again to look at the real and rather cross Wendy Smith.

 “What are you doing?
 Did you really write about my missed interview in 1989?
 But I did get work in publishing later.”

 “And look where you are now,” I remind her.

 “Yeah… it could be worse.”
 Wendy waves, indicating the vast strip-lit room around us… security guards at the door, tense talk as people are interrogated.
 Sobbing from the reception area.
 That better not be my next customer…

 And Wendy is looking at me.
 It could be worse.

 That’s it.
 “I’m afraid our time’s up,” I say.
 “I’ll write to you about our next appointment.”